business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-The idea that human resources (HR) teams are just generic company administrators, constantly buried in paperwork and spreadsheets, is false in today’s workplace.
-In addition to the administrative tasks they perform, modern HR professionals are under great demand for exceptional cultural awareness and business innovation.
-From understanding how digital technology is changing the workplace to finding the right tools and metrics to measure employee success, they’re constantly adapting to the needs of an ambitious and increasingly mobile pool of talent.
+The idea that human resources (HR) teams are just generic company administrators who are constantly buried in paperwork and spreadsheets is false in today’s workplace.
+In addition to the administrative tasks they perform, modern HR professionals are under great demand to foster and harness exceptional cultural awareness and business innovation.
+Whether they’re understanding how digital technology is changing the workplace or finding the right tools to measure employee success, HR teams are constantly adapting to the needs of an ambitious and increasingly mobile talent pool.

-An internal HR department touches virtually every aspect of a business, and they are key decision-makers when it comes to managing human capital.
-We’re breaking down what exactly an HR team does (or should do) and why they are important.
+An internal HR department touches virtually every aspect of a business, and HR leaders are key decision-makers in the area of personnel management.
+We’ll break down exactly what HR teams do and why they are important.

 Editor’s note: Looking for the right HR software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-It’s important to invest money and enthusiasm into human resources because every person in your business stands to benefit from the connectivity and information an effective HR team can provide.
-Here are some of the top benefits your HR professionals can provide for your business.
+It’s essential to invest money and enthusiasm into your organization’s human resources, because every person in your business stands to benefit from the connectivity and information that an effective HR team can provide.
+Here are some of the top responsibilities involved in human resources and the benefits HR professionals can provide for your company.

 Recruitment and onboarding

-HR professionals can recruit top talent that aligns with your organization.
-Finding the right candidate for each position is crucial, as a bad hire can cost you roughly 30% of that employee’s first-year earnings – and that estimate is on the low end.
-Successful recruiting involves careful planning, analysis and communication.
-HR professionals know which questions to ask in an interview to find the best candidates – those who match not only your organization’s needs, but also your company culture.
+HR professionals can recruit top talent who align with your organization’s mission and vision.
+Finding the right candidate for each position is crucial, as a bad hire can cost you roughly 30 percent or more of that employee’s first-year earnings.
+Successful recruitment involves careful planning, analysis and communication.
+HR professionals know which questions to ask in an interview to find the best candidates — those who match not only your organization’s needs but also your company culture.

 Once an HR professional finds and recruits a qualified candidate, they are often responsible for onboarding and training them.
-According to the Work Institute, nearly 40% of new employees quit within the first year; of those who quit, 43% leave within the first 90 days.
-If this is a problem in your company, your HR professional can modify the onboarding and training process to better meet employee needs and expectations, thus reducing turnover rate.
+According to the Work Institute, nearly 40 percent of new employees quit within the first year; of those who quit, 37 percent leave within the first 90 days.
+If this is occurring at your company, an HR professional can modify the onboarding and training process to better meet new hires’ needs and expectations, thus reducing your turnover rate.
+[Check out the top reasons employees quit — and how to prevent it.]

 Talent management

-HR professionals manage your talent from start to finish.
-They are responsible for processes that can help you retain personnel, like administering comprehensive employee benefits and offering competitive employee compensation.
-They also take care of administrative HR functions, like tracking employee hours, managing time off requests, processing and administering payroll, running and analyzing HR reports, and maintaining proper employee records.
+HR professionals manage your human capital from start to finish.
+They are responsible for developing and executing processes that can help you retain personnel, like administering comprehensive employee benefits and offering competitive employee compensation.
+They also take care of administrative HR functions, such as tracking employee hours, managing time-off requests, processing and administering payroll, running and analyzing HR reports, and maintaining proper employee records.

-A good HR department will also focus on talent management principles like employee performance and development.
-If an employee is struggling to perform well, HR can provide them with the additional support or resources they may need, and they can create a performance improvement plan if necessary.
-If disciplinary action needs to be taken against an employee, HR will usually handle this too.
+A good HR department also focuses on talent management principles, like employee performance and development.
+If an employee is struggling to perform well, HR can give them the additional support or resources they need and create a performance improvement plan if necessary.
+If disciplinary action needs to be taken, HR usually handles this, too.

-As an employee grows within your organization, HR can help set them up with career guidance and professional development opportunities.
-Additional training and learning play an essential role in increasing employee retention and reducing employee attrition.
+As a staffer grows within your organization, HR can help set them up with career guidance and professional development opportunities.
+Additional training and learning facilitated by HR play vital roles in increasing employee retention and reducing employee attrition.

 HR professionals foster and maintain your company culture.
-They start by hiring employees who match your culture, and then they sometimes host a series of team-building activities and events that promote that culture from within.
-They can also focus on diversity and inclusion efforts that help create a welcoming and safe environment for your staff.
-Organizations that don’t have an HR manager to facilitate company culture run the risk of losing their company culture altogether, especially as they grow.
+They hire employees who fit your culture and host regular team-building activities and events that promote that culture from within.
+They can also focus on diversity-and-inclusion efforts that help create a welcoming and safe environment for your staff.
+Organizations that don’t have an HR manager to foster a positive company culture run the risk of losing their company culture altogether, especially as they grow.

-HR departments have also become an intrinsic part in aiding employees by engaging with their concerns, appealing to their interests and resolving their needs.
+HR departments have also become an intrinsic part of assisting employees by responding to their concerns, appealing to their interests and attending to their needs.
 They support the improvement of the work environment and resolve individual issues as they arise.
-Without a dedicated point person to voice their concerns to, employees are at a higher risk of leaving the company.
+Without a dedicated point person like an HR professional to voice their concerns to, team members are at a higher risk of leaving the organization.

 Employee-executive relations

-HR professionals are the middleman that can effectively communicate between a company’s employees and executives.
-They can speak with employees to learn what their concerns or ideas for change are, and then they can voice the needs of the wider organization directly to the executives who need to hear them.
+HR professionals are the intermediaries who can effectively communicate between a company’s employees and its executives.
+They can speak with staff members to learn their concerns or ideas for change and then voice the needs of the wider organization directly to the executives who need to hear them.

-Regularly bringing together team leaders from across the organization with HR leaders can collate feedback that sets an agenda for the business’s directors to address.
-Having an HR professional start these important conversations and demonstrate the value of effective employee-management dialogue is just another way HR can benefit your organization.
+Regularly bringing together team leaders from across the organization with HR leaders can yield feedback that sets an agenda for the business’s directors to address.
+Having an HR professional start these important conversations and demonstrate the value of effective employee-management communication is another way HR can benefit your organization.

 FYIDid you know